 This primitive achondrite has a chemical and mineral composition unlike that of any other meteorite.
 It has an O-isotopic composition distinct from any other achondrite group, plotting within the CR-field, and interestingly, very near to that of the ungrouped basaltic meteorite NWA 011.
-Oxygen isotopes are similar to those of the lodranite/acapulcoite parent body but are not an exact match.
-The mineral composition and noble gas content of Te-1 are very similar to that of the brachinites and the brachinite-like meteorite, Divnoe; moreover, the olivine and pyroxene compositions are nearly identical to those of Brachina.
-Furthermore, the composition of chromite and metal in Te-1 is also indicative of a very close relationship with Divnoe.
+Oxygen isotopes are similar to those of the acapulcoitelodranite parent body but are not an exact match.
+The mineral composition and noble gas content of Te-1 are very similar to that of the brachinites and the brachinite-like meteorite Divnoe; moreover, the olivine and pyroxene compositions are nearly identical to those of Brachina.
+In addition, the composition of chromite and metal in Te-1 is indicative of a very close relationship with Divnoe.
 At the time of its classification, these varied characteristics were considered to be most consistent with the grouping of Te-1 as a brachinite-like primitive achondrite.

-Te-1 has a CRE age of 45 m.y., although the CRE age ascertained for Tafassasset is ~76 m.y.
+Te-1 was reported to have a CRE age of ~45 m.y., although the CRE age ascertained for Tafassasset is ~76 m.y.
 See the Tafassasset page for updated information about this meteorite.
 The specimen shown above is a 1.72 g partial slice with fresh fusion crust on one end, acquired in 2001 from Norbert Classen.
 The top photo below shows the main mass of Te-1 with an end slice removed.
 At the bottom are two different lighting angles for a thick slab of Te-1, shown courtesy of Stephan Kambach.